 - Use the warning grade roster.
 This alerts students that they are at risk of receiving a poor or failing grade for poor academic work, poor attendance, or both.
 This notice is sent after the semester is significantly underway but while students still have the opportunity to drop the course.
 Students who remain in the course despite poor performance may be more prone to cheat once they have passed the deadline to drop the course and must remain.
 Thus, it is helpful to ensure they have ample warning.

 - Use a plagiarism detection service.
-Turnitin is built into Blackboard.
+Turnitin is built into Canvas and Blackboard.
 Run all written reports through it.

 - Keep your course interesting and relevant.
 Students are more prone to cheat if they see no purpose in learning the material.
 You can’t force students to be interested, but you can certainly facilitate it.
 Put yourself in the students’ shoes.
 What would convince you that the material is useful?
 What would make you more engaged?
 For tips, see the RBS Teaching Excellence Center site on Blackboard.

 Despite your best efforts at prevention, sooner or later you’ll discover that a student has cheated.
-Your first step is to complete the Academic Integrity Reporting Form.
+Your first step is to complete the Academic Integrity Reporting Form: For New Brunswick undergraduate courses or Newark undergraduate and all graduate courses.
 Even if you intend to resolve the violation yourself, it is essential that you complete this form.
 If you fail to do so, not only will you hamper the university’s ability to systematically address academic integrity, but you will not know if the student has a prior history of violation(s).
 And if you do not know if the student has a prior history, then you cannot determine whether or not you have the discretion to handle the violation yourself.

 Again, the first step: complete the Academic Integrity Reporting Form.
 Do this as soon as you become aware of the violation.
 If you are unsure if a violation has occurred, contact the RBS Academic Integrity Facilitator to discuss.

 The Form asks you to list the “Type of Offense.”
-There are two types: nonseparable and separable.
-Section IIB of the RU Academic Integrity Policy defines these levels in detail and provides examples of violations and sanctions.
+There are three levels.
+Section IIIB of the RU Academic Integrity Policy defines these levels in detail and provides examples of violations and sanctions.
 The main distinctions are as follows (from p.
-4 of Policy):
+6 of Policy):

-Faculty have the option of handling nonseparable offenses but they cannot handle separable offenses.
+Faculty have the option of handling level 1 and level 2 offenses but they cannot handle level 3 offenses.

 If you have the option of handling the violation, you are strongly encouraged to do so.
 You are closest to the situation and so may best understand the situation and the appropriate sanction.
 However, you are never required to handle it; you may always pass it to the RBS Academic Integrity Facilitator.

-Note that a relatively minor violation is a separable offense if it is a repeat offense.
+Note that a relatively minor violation is handled as a level 2 offense if it is a repeat offense.
+An Academic Integrity Facilitator must be involved in handling repeat offenses.
 Filling out the Form initiates a search of Maxient, the database that tracks student conduct violations, so that it can be determined whether or not it is a first-time offense.

 For “Date of Incident”, please note that initial reporting, as well as another step (Notification of the Student), must be completed within 10 working days of the time you identify or are advised of the alleged violation.
 Thus, it is important to complete the Form immediately to get the process underway.

 After you submit the Form, if you choose to handle it, and the RBS Academic Integrity Facilitator (AIF) finds that this is indeed a first-time nonseparable violation, you will be notified to proceed.
 (If you are not notified within two business days, contact the AIF).
 The procedures are summarized here.
-More detailed instructions are available here.
-Additional summaries, guides, and even a flowchart are available here.
+A flowchart is available here.
 But it’s not really that complicated: You meet with the student, consider his/her side of the story and any other evidence, reach a decision, and inform the student.

 Bear in mind a few deadlines: